-At the brief were journalists from several African countries including Ghana Nigeria Rwanda Uganda Zambia, Kenya and various media houses including allafrica asking questions of members of the board, mainly answered by the chairman and the managing director.
+At the session were journalists from several African countries including Ghana Nigeria Rwanda Uganda Zambia, Kenya and various media houses including AllAfrica asking questions of members of the board, mainly answered by the Chairman and the Managing Director.
 Questions were asked in English and French and the (multi-lingual) directors answered each in the language asked, with the CEO summing in English sometimes.

 Media Q&A excerpts

-Explain African strategy especially in war torn countries?
+Explain African strategy especially in war-torn countries?

-– Asked about 38% decline in profit attributed to Nigeria banking problems: Ecobank’s exposure in Nigeria is 30% compared to the rest of Africa, which is 70%. they are competitive in Nigeria and going forward they see markets like east Africa, and southern Africa (notably Angola), as being more important over time to an extent that problems in one market (country) should not adversely affect the bank’s bottom line.
+Asked about 38% decline in profit attributed to Nigeria banking problems: Ecobank’s exposure in Nigeria is 30% compared to the rest of Africa, which is 70%.
+They are competitive in Nigeria and going forward they see markets like East Africa, and Southern Africa (notably Angola), as being more important over time to an extent that problems in one market (country) should not adversely affect the bank’s bottom line.

 What is unique about Ecobank? (asked by Zambian journalist who noted that they and other banks had invested in Zambia at the height of the global economic crisis?)

-Fund raising plan:of the $3 billion targeted in a right issue they managed to raise $778 million.
+Fundraising plan: Of the $3 billion targeted in a right issue they managed to raise $778 million.
 They had earlier discussed with shareholders and plan to raise another $500 million this year and more when conditions improve.

 Will they cross-list in Kenya?: They mentioned the need to build a critical mass of shareholders as they have just about 800 shareholders in Eastern and Southern Africa.
 Answering a similar question later, they said cross-listing had to make business sense and there needs to be ample liquidity in terms of many shareholders trading a lot of shares.
 Their investor relations (IR) people are watching and will advise them on the way forward

 Investment in Kenya: Has been about $40 million in two years.
-The bank they bought (EABS) had 8 branches, they are now at 19 with another three scheduled to be added this year
+The bank they bought, EABS, had 8 branches, they are now at 19 with another three scheduled to be added this year